 Circle properties.
 In the previous lesson, we covered some of the basics.
 We covered radii, chords, diameter, circumference, the famous formula for circumference and the famous formula for area.
 Now if any of those are brand new to you, I suggest watching that previous lesson on circles.
-Show Transcript
+Read full transcript

 In this lesson we're gonna talk about something different, in this lesson we're gonna explore several ideas involving angles in circles.
 The first is probably obvious, and triangle with two sides that are radii has to be isosceles.
 So for example, AOB has to be an isosceles triangle because OA and OB are radii.
 And of course, all radii to the same circle are equal.